 At HALO Clinic we see clients who are having difficulty excelling or participating in their activities as a result of Achilles Tendonitis.

 Calgary residents who seek our care can expect a comprehensive approach that may include Chiropractic Manual Therapies, Active Release Therapy, Graston Therapy, Massage Therapy, Exercise Prescription, Orthotics.

-Do you think you have Achilles Tendonitis and would like to stop the pain or would like to have a complimentary consultation to discuss your condition?
+Do you think you have Achilles Tendonitis and would like to stop the pain?
 Contact us here.